Home · Blog · Compliance

 Defect management

-A clear process for receiving, categorising (Cat A/B/C), and acting on defect reports within required timescales.
+A clear process for receiving, categorising (Category A, B, or C), and acting on defect reports within required timescales.

 4